xiwangxiang/PyLMDI/README.md

 ## Quick User Guide
 You can easily understand the use of this project by viewing the files in /saved_runs/ which make use of the library.

 The inputs need to be similar to what has currently been used, but this is expected to be simple to copy.
+Like below, generally you will need columns for Date, Structural variables (1 or many, see Vehicle_type and Drive which are structural variables, below), and the values for Energy and Activity (and Emissions if you want to analyse that too).

 ### Example activity data structure: